 The American Society for the Humanities advocates for the increase of federal funding streams that support scholars affiliated with the AHA.
 One of the key ways it does so is through its membership in the National Humanities Alliance, a coalition of organizations that advocates for federal funding for humanities research, teaching, programming, and preservation and access.

 NHA monitors and cultivates support for the following agencies and programs:

 - National Endowment for the Humanities Funding

 About the National Humanities Alliance

-More information on NHA’s activities and benefits to members can be found here.
+More information on NHA’s activities can be found here.

 You can join the NHA's campaign for humanities funding by signing up to receive alerts.
 By adding your name, NHA will make sure that you receive all action alerts and breaking news pertaining to humanities funding.